 2 - Excellent voice

-Working in noisy environments, users expect excellent voice quality.
+Voice communication is important and users expect excellent voice quality.
 Consumer smartphones often don’t match up as their audio system is usually optimized for music rather than speech.

-3 - External PTT
+3 - External push-to-talk key

 4 - Long battery life

+"Eight tips to extend the battery life for your duty smartphone".
 Eight great ways to make your device run for longer between recharges.

 5 - Ruggedness